Faecal microbiota transplantation (FMT)

 - lead a healthy lifestyle

-A C diff infection can often come back after it has been treated.
+CDI can come back after it has been treated.

-If you have one C diff infection, there is a 1 in 4 or 1 in 5 (20 to 25%) chance that it will come back.
-People who have had it more than once are more risk of having it again.
+After treatment of a first infection, there is a 1 in 4 (25%) chance that it will come back.
+People who have had more than one episode of CDI are at even higher risk of it coming back again.

-Treating recurrent C diff infections can be difficult, as the antibiotic treatment used becomes less helpful.
+Treating recurrent CDI can be difficult, as the antibiotic treatment becomes less effective.

 Your doctors might give you longer courses or different types of antibiotics, or other medicines.
 However, in a small number of cases this is not successful and your doctor might recommend FMT.